boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 When the `Enable Hierarchical Filter` option is enabled, the Top N will be applied for each individual column separately based on the number set for each column.

+**Show Filter**

+This feature allows you to toggle the visibility of the `Filter` icon for the spline area chart widget when the `Act as Master Widget` option is enabled.

 ### Trendline

 You can add more than one trendline to Cartesian charts except for bar type series (Line, Column, Area, Spline) and stacked type of charts.
 You can **add**, **edit**, and **delete** trendlines.